 A few Words about Sn3½ Scale & Gauge

-For the uninitiated, "Scale" reflects the proportion of reduction in relation to the prototype, ie HO Scale is modelled at 3.5mm= 1 foot (304.8mm) and its reduction ratio is 1:87
+For the uninitiated, "Scale" reflects the proportion of reduction in relation to the prototype, ie HO Scale is modeled at 3.5mm= 1 foot (304.8mm) and its reduction ratio is 1:87

 Where as, "Gauge" represents the track width eg HO Scale trains run on 16.5mm track, representing the "Uniform" or Standard Gauge (4'8½") This being the standard "HO" originating from USA and "00" in the UK